 Of course, FakeSpot isn’t perfect.
 While some products may get low grades, that doesn't necessarily mean they're bad.
 When I checked Apple's EarPods, Fakespot gave the product page a C grade, even though the company selling them was Apple itself.
 So use Fakespot just as a starting point in your research to spot fake reviews.
 Generally speaking, the more credible reviews a product page has, the more likely it's a product that's going to serve you well.

 Here are some ways to spot illegitimate reviews without FakeSpot:

 - They’re written within a few days of one another.

 - They use similar or the same review phrases.

 - The reviews have one-star or five-star ratings, but the descriptions are generic one-liners and don’t say what makes the product great or poor.

 2. Third-Party Sellers

 When it comes to third parties, be cautious.
 Avoid new sellers with limited feedback, sellers with low ratings, and sellers with abnormally-high shipping rates.
-In the last year, more than 21,000 scam sellers were identified by Marketplace Pulse and seventy-seven percent were on Amazon.com.
+In 2017, more than 21,000 scam sellers were identified by Marketplace Pulse and seventy-seven percent were on Amazon.com.

 While it may be easy to fake product reviews, you can’t falsify seller ratings because they’re based on Amazon’s own data, writes ecommerce expert Krista Fabregas.
 Amazon’s algorithm looks at customer ratings and complaints, shipping timeliness, number of returns, credit card chargebacks, among other criteria.
 The rating is scored on a scale of 0 to 100.
 “If a buyer is interested in a third-party seller's item and that seller has a high seller rating, they can buy with confidence,” Fabregas adds.